About

 Our Wellness Team has put together these articles for families:

-This year, Miss Hall’s provided mandatory boundaries training for new employees through Vector Solutions.
+This year, Miss Hall’s provided mandatory boundaries training for all employees through Enough Abuse and Vector Solutions.
 There are three classes that make up the MHS Boundary and Reporting Training: Understanding Boundaries; Child Abuse Mandatory Training; and Human Trafficking Awareness.

-Please refer to the Miss Hall’s School policies for Harassment Prevention, Mandatory Reporting of Child Abuse and Neglect, Sexual Harassment Prevention, and Student Welfare, as well as our Whistleblower Policy and protocols for Background Checks.
+Please refer to the Student-Family Handbook, linked to the Community Resources Page of our website, to see all Miss Hall’s School policies for Harassment Prevention, Mandatory Reporting of Child Abuse and Neglect, Sexual Harassment Prevention, and Student Welfare, as well as our Whistleblower Policy and protocols for Background Checks.